Mercury News Columnist

 At 27, she has the big brown eyes of a curious student framed by the long, arching eyebrows of a super model, giving her a near perfect look for a millennial generation leader -- optimistic, smart and cool.

 What separates StudentMentor from traditional mentoring programs is that the students and mentors seldom meet face-to-face.
 Well, they sort of do on Skype, a video-communication service.
-Yet, they manage
+Yet, they manage to deal with heavy issues, from choosing careers and finding money for tuition, to coping with outside responsibilities and building the confidence to stay in school and graduate.

 "It's 90 percent online, computer to computer," Bravo explained with a laugh.
 "We're millennials.
 We grew up using technology.
 Everyone is on a gadget of some sort."